kecalli/multi-tenant-vendor-onboarding-acm/README.md

 2. OpenShift validates the token string against the IdP, dynamically generates the shadow user, and maps them to the pre-staged RBAC policy—instantly isolating them to their sandbox namespace.
 3. **The Multi-Cluster Console Payoff:** When the user accesses the **RHACM Hub Console**, they can look at the global utility header in the top-right corner and click the **Application Launcher grid icon (9-dot menu)**.
 4. Drop down the menu to see a dedicated section titled **"Vendor Developer Tools"** with a direct, branded link labeled **"Vendor A Quay Registry"**.
 5. The vendor clicks the shortcut.
 Red Hat Quay intercepts the login redirect, runs a silent OIDC handshake with the same central IdP, and leverages **Just-In-Time (JIT) provisioning** to dynamically auto-create their Quay user profile and private organization repository space (`/vendor-a`) on the fly.

+### Phase 4: Self-Service Application Deployment (The Workload Story)
+Once the identity and infrastructure are established, showcase how the vendor can independently deploy authorized multi-cluster software workloads using ACM's GitOps subscription model:

+Switch to or stay logged in as vendor-a-user inside the ACM Hub Console.

+Navigate to Applications and click the blue Create application button in the top right.

+Under the Repository Type (Source) selection field, select Git from the dropdown menu.

+Use the pre-configured subscription channels to point ACM to this repository.
+The user sets the path field to target the /example-vendor-applications directory.

+In the Destination field, the vendor enters their assigned sandbox namespace (vendor-a-apps).

+Click Save in the top right.

+The Application Topology Payoff: ACM instantly maps the Git repository and generates a live, interactive Topology Map on the screen.
+The vendor can watch in real-time as the subscription channel pulls sample-workload-manifest.yaml out of Git, verifies permissions, and spins up the application pods within their isolated namespace boundaries.